What Is the Most Effective Length for a TV Commercial?

 The Importance of a TV Commercial’s Broadcast Frequency

-Some advertisers may opt to run shorter ads at a higher frequency.
+Some advertisers may opt to run shorter ads at a higher frequency, especially during Sweeps Week.
 This is a practice that often backfires.

 In an article on Bizcommunity, Chris Brewer explains that content producers regularly focus on crafting ads that are both fun to watch and have something to say, since the “fear of consumer irritation is very, very real.”